gandev/meteor-server-console/README.md

          - __.toggleLogging__ toggle interception of server side logs (default: ON)
          - __.updateMetadata__ mostly internal to update metadata like supported packages/helper
          - __.git__ basically calls git in the project repository (+ shortcut commands .gitStatus/.gitDiff/...)
-         __- stay tuned for scaffolding with abee and other useful helpers__

 *    client commands:
      - type : and a popup with the following commands shows up